AML High-Risk Countries: Why You Should Pay Attention

 That’s why many businesses avoid such companies with some exceptions, unless the contract serves a clearly defined business purpose that justifies the higher risk, and, of course, supports proper AML controls.

-What Makes a Country High Risk for Money Laundering?
+What Makes a Country Fall Into the List of High Risk for Money Laundering?

-It depends on the regulator and its criteria.
-However, you can say that they all follow a standard approach and classify a country as high risk when its AML/CTF frameworks are poor, in addition to a combination of other structural and economic weaknesses.
-Regulatory bodies constantly review jurisdictions to maintain up-to-date data.
+You can say that most countries follow a standard approach and classify a country as high risk when 1) its AML/CTF frameworks are poor; 2) there are other factors, such as structural and economic weaknesses.

-Other common risk factors that make a country prone to money laundering include:
+Universal risk factors that make a country prone to money laundering risks include those that are known to have:

 • Widespread bribery and unstable governance